 - Computer use.

-If you are lacking in any of these skills, contact your local employment service provider, literacy service provider or continuing education facility to connect with free skills upgrading courses.
+If you are lacking in any of these essential skills, contact your local employment service provider, literacy service provider, or continuing education facility to connect with free skills upgrading courses.

 Transferable skills are any of these talents and expertise that can move with you from one job to another.
 These are important to highlight in your cover letter and during a job interview.

 Now that you know what goes in each category, it’s time to sit down and make a list of all your skills.
 Divide them into the appropriate categories, marking a “T” next to your transferable skills.
 This list is what you will work from when tailoring your résumé, drafting cover letters and preparing for interviews.